isomerpages/moe-cjc/_student-life/The CJC Story.md

 Nivetha d/o Senthil Kumar (2T13, Class of 2019) and Dawn Chueh (Class of 2015) stepped up to serve in difficult times.
 Their mindset towards volunteerism embodies the essence of being a Thinker with a Mission and a Leader with a Heart.

-**[Thinker with a Mission, Leader with a Heart series 2](/highlights/8/)<br>** Lee Chao Rui from 2T24 is one of those who have found their call in volunteering.
+**[Thinker with a Mission, Leader with a Heart series 2](/highlights/8/)<br>** Ronan Siah, CJC’s 2019 Arts Valedictorian, received the Harvard Prize Book (Singapore) 2019/20 award in recognition of his altruistic spirit.
+Congratulations!

-**[Thinker with a Mission, Leader with a Heart series 1](/highlights/4a/)<br>**
+**[Thinker with a Mission, Leader with a Heart series 1](/highlights/4a/)<br>** Lee Chao Rui from 2T24 is one of those who have found their call in volunteering.
+Chao Rui truly embodies our school motto, ‘In Veritate Et Caritate’ - In truth and love.

-**[Thinker with a Mission, Leader with a Heart series](/highlights/2/)<br>** Ng Yee Lin of 2T22, who received a Youth Community Leadership Award exemplifies her heart for service.
+**[Thinker with a Mission, Leader with a Heart series](/highlights/2/)<br>** Ng Yee Lin of 2T22, who received a Youth Community Leadership Award for her heart for service.
+Congratulations!